What Other Parents Are Reading

 My son ate some cake at a birthday party and then developed hives.
 What causes hives?
 Could it have been the cake?

 Something in the cake could have caused your son's hives.
-Hives — raised, itchy patches on the skin—can develop when someone is allergic to something (like foods such as eggs or nuts, bee stings, or medicines) and the body releases a chemical called histamine.
+Hives — raised, itchy patches on the skin — can develop when someone has contact with an allergen (foods such as eggs or nuts, bee stings, or medicines, etc.) and the body releases a chemical called histamine.

 While hives themselves usually go away with time, they can be a sign of a serious allergy.
 If so, a future allergic reaction could cause more serious problems, like trouble breathing.